Currently available for £1795.00 from John Lewis

 The Life Fitness C3 with Track console is a great bike.
-The build quality is excellent, the riding position comfortable, and there's a huge selection of workouts to choose from.
+The build quality is excellent, the riding position comfortable, and there's a good selection of workouts to choose from.
 The electromagnetic braking system is fast and responsive and the bike oozes quality.
 If you buy one we're sure you'll love it.
 All this does come at a price of course, and that's OK, but we're going to point out that the very same things could be said about the DKN EMB-600.
-It too is of excellent build quality.
+It too is of excellent manufacturing quality.
 It too provides an incredibly comfortable ride.
 It too has an electromagnetic braking system.
-And it too oozes quality.
-But the EMB-600 comes in at just under a thousand pounds bringing it in at around just half the price of the C3, with the differences coming down to a few bells and whistles.
+But the EMB-600 comes in at under a thousand pounds bringing it in at considerably less than the C3, with the differences coming down to a few bells and whistles.
 10 years ago we'd never have thought a DKN bike could seriously rival a Life Fitness product.
 How times change......

 Life Fitness C3 (Track Console) Specifications

 - 11kg (24.3lbs) flywheel weight

 - 14 workout programs plus unlimited programs online

 - LFconnect app available to download from Life Fitness website

 - 4 users profiles

 - Feedback: time, level, speed, heart rate, calories, distance, target heart rate, MET’s